 Benetton World Press Freedom Day

-This project was a response to an external brief set by Fabrica, on behalf of Benetton and the United Nations.
+This project was a response to an external brief set by Fabrica, on behalf of Benetton (website) and the United Nations.